 If your new name has been in use unofficially for some time, all that is required is a Statutory Declaration which is normally signed in the presence of a solicitor.
-If however you have only recently changed your name and want to make it official straight away, you will require a Change of Name Deed, often known colloquially as a Deed Poll.
+If however you have only recently changed your name and want to make it official straight away, you will require a Change of Name Deed.

 Names that you can’t use

-When you are choosing your new name, you need to be aware that there are certain restrictions when changing your name by deed poll.
+When you are choosing your new name, you need to be aware that there are certain restrictions when changing your name.
 For example you cannot use:

 - Numbers or symbols

 - Any names that are blasphemous, promote criminal activity or promote racial or religious hatred

 - First names that infer you have a title, rank or certain level of education for example Doctor, Dame or Captain

 - Punctuation marks that do not have a phonetic significance, but you can use a hyphen for a double-barrelled name or an apostrophe in the case of surnames such as O’Sullivan

 A few things to note